Lindor has 2 HR, 4 RBIs as Indians top Blue Jays 9-4

 Gaviglio (3-8) allowed five runs and six hits in 4 1/3 innings to lose for the fourth time in five starts.

-Trailing 2-0 on Lindor’s two blasts, the Blue Jays rallied with four in the fourth.
-Tellez doubled home a run, Tesocar Hernandez hit a two-run double and scored on a fielding error by first baseman Yonder Alonso.
+Trailing 2-0 on Lindor’s two homers, the Blue Jays rallied with four in the fourth.
+Tellez doubled home a run, Teoscar Hernandez hit a two-run double and scored on a fielding error by first baseman Yonder Alonso.

 The Indians answered with three in the fifth.
 Brandon Guyer chased Gaviglio with an RBI double, and Lindor greeted reliever Jose Fernandez with a two-run single.